What is Merger Arbitrage

 Below are mentioned the advantages and disadvantages:

-- Merger arbitrage strategies are focussed on limited downside risk coupled with informed decision making.
-As such, in most of the cases the strategies are found to be market neutral with ability to make profit in any market situation.
+- Merger arbitrage strategies are focussed on limited downside risk coupled with informed decision-making.
+As such, in most cases, the strategy is found to be market neutral with the ability to profit in any market situation.

-- If executed properly, these aggressive strategies can yield high return in a very short span of time.
+- These aggressive strategies can yield a high return in a brief period if appropriately executed.

-- At times some of the investors use these strategies in a purely speculative way, which may surge the stock prices to levels that can’t be explained through fundamental analysis.
+- At times, some investors use these strategies speculatively, which may surge the stock prices to levels that cannot be explained through fundamental analysis.

-- Larger hedge funds deploy bulk transactions and use these strategies to influence the market.
+- More considerable hedge funds deploy bulk transactions and use these strategies to influence the market.